Proposed update to water rates for fiscal years 2027-2029

 How to protest

 If the person signing the protest is not listed as the owner on the last equalized assessment roll for San Mateo County, the protest must be accompanied by written evidence that the signer owns the property.
-In rental situations, if a tenant is the Menlo Park Municipal Water account holder for water service, the tenant also has the right to submit a written protest for the property.
+In rental situations, if a customer is the Menlo Park Municipal Water account holder for water service, the customer also has the right to submit a written protest for the property.
 Only one protest per parcel will be counted.
 If the City receives valid written protests on behalf of a majority of the parcels that receive water service, the increased water rates will not be adopted.

 All written protests must:

-• Be in writing with the printed name and an original signature from the property owner of record or tenant directly liable for the payment of the fee/account holder.
+• Be in writing with the printed name and an original signature from the property owner of record or customer directly liable for the payment of the fee/account holder.
 (Spoken, telephonic or emailed protests will not be counted as a “written protest.”)

 • Identify the parcel for which the protest is filed, by street address or Assessor’s Parcel Number (APN).